maxrobic/SFERA/README.md

 * `{DistanceBetween2PointsOfInterest}` : The physical distance (in real-world units) between two points of interest on the calibration pattern.

-* `{NumberOfLines}` : The number of inner horizontal lines (rows) on the calibration pattern, helping to organize the points correctly.
+* `{NumberOfLines}` : The number of horizontal lines (rows) on the calibration pattern, helping to organize the points correctly.

-* `{NumberOfColumns}` : The number of inner vertical lines (columns) on the calibration pattern, used to sort the detected points in the correct order.
+* `{NumberOfColumns}` : The number of vertical lines (columns) on the calibration pattern, used to sort the detected points in the correct order.

 Note that for greater simplicity, we recommend using our interface `./Second_step.sh`, which automates the entire matching procedure for each cameras.
 During the process, you will be requested to press `Y` to confirm the order of the detected points displayed on the image, or `N` to redo the point matching.